bb-wg02/cal-cap/README.md

 - Adopting 'windowed' predictions in Stage 1, means three of the same prediction in a row are needed to change the current prediction.
 - In a sentence-based model, will we experience  'flip flopping' where the incorrect categorizations of one sentence flips the user to the wrong context and then the next sentence flips them back and then the cycle repeats?
 If so, this cycle might be very annoying to end users.
-- Are the errors that cause a flip-flop between corect and incorrect predictions sentence by sentence worse than a consistent set of incorrect predictions that are slower to transition to the correct answer after a shift to or from commercials?
+- Are the errors that cause a flip-flop between correct and incorrect predictions sentence by sentence worse than a consistent set of incorrect predictions that are slower to transition to the correct answer after a shift to or from commercials?

 **In summary, the metrics we used are F1 Macro, Recall and Precision as well as Confusion Matrices.
-They were applied in mulitiple contexts:**
+They were applied in multiple contexts:**

 ##### BASELINE:
 - A) Previous research baseline values